 Linebeing the begin line of the predicate clause or directive making the call)

-- List of properties for dynamic predicate updates (and also access
+List of properties for dynamic predicate updates (and also access using the

 clause/2predicate) made by the object (

 Predicateis either a predicate indicator or a control construct such as

 (:)/2with a predicate indicator as argument; note that